-- Necessity to increase flexibility, through the redesign of both processing and logistics and to develop new processing plants for specific application to design tailored foods; - Development of in-line statistical control systems based on Multivariate Statistical Process Control (MSPC) to manage and to elaborate processing data in real time;

-- Development of in-line, preferably non-destructive, and integrative quality sensors is a prerequisite for a modern process control.
+- Necessity to increase flexibility, through the redesign of both processing and logistics and to develop new processing plants for specific application to design tailored foods; - Develop of in-line statistical control systems based on Multivariate Statistical Process Control (MSPC) to manage and to elaborate processing data in real time; - To develop in-line, preferably non-destructive, and integrative quality sensors are a prerequisite for a modern process control.
 (NIR, EN, NMR, Image Analysis, etc) for process control; - Minimization of toxicants from processed foods.

-- Mild preservation technologies to deliver products with long shelf life and a fresh appearance; direct freshness indicators on packaging (2010); - New ingredients from biotechnology, and plant and animal extracts (2010); - New packaging materials with optimized functionality and controlled biodegradability; optimized ways to combine active packaging with others preservation technologies; improvement of properties, potentialities and usage of currently existing A&I packaging concepts (2010); - Identification of prioritized A&I packaging concepts to meet needs and trends in foods preservation, processing, retailing and domestic use (2015); - Bio- processes to optimize viability, activity, and functionality of bioactive compounds in finished foods (2020); - New in-line non-destructive control systems to assess the quality and safety of food through processes (2020); - New active packaging concepts acting on different reactions of degradation or as vector of compounds of interest and integrated on the whole food technology itineraries (synergistic hurdles technologies) for maintaining or improving qualities of food products (2020); - Intelligent packaging using tags as miniaturized analytical tools with wireless communication for monitoring food quality during transport, storage and processing, from producer to consumer (2020); - Tailor-made packaging for perishable, diverse and complex foods such as fresh, living, composite or traditional foods (2020).
+- Mild preservation technologies to deliver products with long shelf life and a fresh appearance; direct freshness indicators on packaging (2010); - New ingredients from biotechnology, and plant and animal extracts (2010); - New packaging materials with optimized functionality and controlled biodegradability; optimized ways to combine active packaging with others preservation technologies; improvement of properties, potentialities and usage of currently existing A&I packaging concepts (2010); - Identification of prioritized A&I packaging concepts to meet needs and trends in foods preservation, processing, retailing and domestic use (2015); - Bio- processes to optimize viability, activity, and functionality of bioactive compounds in finished foods (2020); - New in-line non-destructive control systems to assess the quality and safety of food through processes (2020);

+- New active packaging concepts acting on different reactions of degradation or as vector of compounds of interest and integrated on the whole food technology itineraries (synergistic hurdles technologies) for maintaining or improving qualities of food products (2020); - Intelligent packaging using tags as miniaturized analytical tools with wireless communication for monitoring food quality during transport, storage and processing, from producer to consumer (2020); - Tailor-made packaging for perishable, diverse and complex foods such as fresh, living, composite or traditional foods (2020).

 Goal 3.
-Improving understanding of process-structure-property relationships.
+Improving understanding of process-structure-property relationships

-- Food microstructure can be identified as a 'generic aspect' with a close functional relationship to food quality (including sensory/taste, nutritional and health-related functions); - New processing techniques for improved micro-homogeneous (HTC) functional structure formation and investigations of process-induced microstructuring mechanisms from molecular to macro structure level; - Investigations on new combinations of processing principles (magnetic, electro magnetic, electric, mechanical (pressure/shear/ elongation) force-/stress fields, resulting structure formation mechanisms/-kinetics and received structure-quality characteristics; - Developing shared and reliable criteria and methodologies to evaluate acceptability limits for shelf-life assessment;
+- Food microstructure can be identified as a 'generic aspect' with a close functional relationship to food quality (including sensory/taste, nutritional and health-related functions); - of new processing techniques for improved micro-homogeneous (HTC) functional structure formation and investigations of process-induced microstructuring mechanisms from molecular to macro structure level; - Investigations on new/new combinations of processing principles (magnetic, electro magnetic, electric, mechanical (pressure/shear/ elongation) force-/stress fields, resulting structure formation mechanisms/-kinetics and received structure-quality characteristics; - Developing shared and reliable criteria and methodologies to evaluate acceptability limits for shelf-life assessment; - Processing Modelling by using Multivariate Statistical Approach in order to obtain reliable relationship between processing conditions and product characteristics.